Anwar (2010 film): Plot

-The plot revolves around the Coimbatore bomb blast, where a special team under officer Stalin Manimaran, arrests Babu Mather alias Babu Sait, a local community leader as a suspect in the bomb blast case.
+The plot revolves around the 1998 Coimbatore bomb blast, where a special team under officer Stalin Manimaran, arrests Babu Mather alias Babu Sait, a local community leader as a suspect in the bomb blast case.
 One year later, Anwar, a Malayali/Tamil youth is arrested while carrying hawala money, and is sent to prison with Babu Sait and his team.
 Anwar is fascinated by the terrorist activities of Babu Sait, who helps Anwar in getting bail and involves him in his activities.
 Anwar successfully terminates two local drug dealers and becomes the most trusted and obedient right hand of Babu Sait.
 Anwar succeeds in planting a bomb in the police headquarters and is soon introduced to Basheer Bhai and his man Rana, who selects him to spearhead another dangerous project of chain blasts in Mumbai.
 Though Anwar goes on with their plans, Babu Sait shows the pictures of the Coimbatore blast, which diverts Anwar to his past.

 Past: Anwar is an NRI, who returns from USA for his sister Asna's wedding in a rural area of Palakkad where he meets and falls for Asna's best friend Ayesha, who later accepts his proposal.
-When Anwar and his family went for shopping to Coimbatore, a sudden blast occurs which kills his whole family, leaving Anwar as the sole survivor, but Ayesha is later arrested for the blast.
+While Anwar and his family are shopping in Coimbatore, a sudden blast kills his whole family, leaving Anwar as the sole survivor, but Ayesha is later arrested for the blast.
 Anwar requests Stalin for her bail, but the latter refuses due to lack of evidence.
 Later, Anwar begins to assist Stalin in the discovery of the terrorists and their nefarious activities and joins Babu Sait's gang in order to learn about their next attack.